-At our 2023 annual meeting, we are providing our stockholders with the opportunity to cast an advisory vote on the compensation of our named executive officers, commonly known as a "say-on-pay" vote.
+At our 2024 annual meeting, we are providing our stockholders with the opportunity to cast an advisory vote on the compensation of our named executive officers, commonly known as a "say-on-pay" vote.
 This vote provides our stockholders the opportunity to express their views regarding the compensation program for our named executive officers as disclosed in this proxy statement.
-As an advisory vote, the say-on-pay vote at our 2023 annual meeting will not be binding upon the Company or the Board of Directors.
+As an advisory vote, the say-on-pay vote at our 2024 annual meeting will not be binding upon the Company or the Board of Directors.
 However, the Board of Directors values the opinions expressed by our stockholders, and the Committee will consider the outcome of the vote when making future compensation decisions for our named executive officers.
-For additional information, please refer to "Proposal 3: Advisory Vote to Approve Executive Compensation" beginning on page 49.
+For additional information, please refer to "Proposal 3: Advisory Vote to Approve Executive Compensation" beginning on page 48.

-The advisory vote at our 2023 annual meeting will be our thirteenth "say-on-pay" vote.
-We conducted a say-on-pay vote at our 2022 annual meeting which received the support of approximately 97% of the shares that voted on the resolution (excluding abstentions and broker non-votes).
+The advisory vote at our 2024 annual meeting will be our fourteenth "say-on-pay" vote.
+We conducted a say-on-pay vote at our 2023 annual meeting which received the support of approximately 98% of the shares that voted on the resolution (excluding abstentions and broker non-votes).
 We have considered the favorable results of this vote, and the Committee has not made any changes to our overall executive compensation program as a direct result of the vote.

-At our 2017 annual meeting, we conducted an advisory vote on the frequency of future stockholder advisory votes on executive compensation, at which the Board of Directors recommended that our stockholders vote in favor of holding annual say-on-pay votes instead of the other options presented.
-At our 2017 annual meeting, approximately 93% of the shares that were voted in favor of one of the three available frequency recommendations (excluding abstentions and broker non-votes) voted in favor of an annual frequency, a minimal number of shares were voted in favor of holding future votes once every two years, and approximately 7% voted in favor of holding future votes once every three years.
-In May 2017, we disclosed that, in accordance with the results of the advisory vote, we intend to hold future say-on-pay votes annually until we next hold an advisory vote on the frequency of say-on-pay votes as required under SEC rules.
-At our 2023 annual meeting, we are providing our stockholders with the opportunity to cast an advisory vote on the frequency of future stockholder advisory votes on executive compensation.
-We are again proposing that the vote be held every year.
-For additional information, please refer to "Proposal 4: Advisory Vote on the Frequency of Future Advisory Votes on Executive Compensation" beginning on page 50.
+At our 2023 annual meeting, we conducted an advisory vote on the frequency of future stockholder advisory votes on executive compensation, at which the Board of Directors recommended that our stockholders vote in favor of holding annual say-on-pay votes instead of the other options presented.
+Approximately 96% of the shares that were voted in favor of one of the three available frequency recommendations (excluding abstentions and broker non-votes) voted in favor of an annual frequency, a minimal number of shares were voted in favor of holding future votes once every two years, and approximately 4% voted in favor of holding future votes once every three years.
+In August 2023, we disclosed that, in accordance with the results of the advisory vote, we intend to hold future say-on-pay votes annually until we next hold an advisory vote on the frequency of say-on-pay votes as required under SEC rules.